 On February 17, 1902 a notary public notarized the Cobb brothers’ 1898 plat, and North Glenwood was primed to be another Cobb brothers success.

 North Glenwood, as its name implies, was just north of Glenwood, a similarly unincorporated community southeast of downtown.
-Glenwood had been developed by Richard Vickery in the 1890s.
+Glenwood had been developed by Richard L. Vickery in the 1890s.
 Glenwood prospered, built a public school, had a volunteer fire department and streetcar service to Fort Worth and Polytechnic, enjoyed a popular resort in Tyler’s Lake.
 (Photo from University of Texas at Arlington Library.)

 Local newspapers reported Glenwood news.
 Clip is from the May 17, 1907 Telegram.

 North Glenwood, on the other hand, was small: just forty-seven lots on five short streets.
-North Glenwood was bounded by the Texas & Pacific tracks on the south, East Front Street (Lancaster Avenue) on the north, Riverside Drive on the east, and the Waples-Platter canning plant (later the Ranch Style Beans plant) on the west.
+North Glenwood was bounded by the Texas & Pacific tracks on the south, East Front Street (Lancaster Avenue) on the north, Riverside Drive on the east, and the Waples-Platter canning plants (including the Ranch Style Beans plant) on the west.
 (1920 map detail from Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)